 The second big change this coming year is that we are looking forward to joining the rest of the congregation in church during Mass once a month.

+Our thriving and popular children's liturgy programme, called TOAST - Time On A Sunday Together - is also dynamic.
+Read here about how it's developing and the changes that are planned for this academic year.
+It starts again on Sunday 24 September.
 We will bring with us hymns and songs of worship that the children enjoy singing and, of course, some of the reflections and prayers that we use in the parish centre each week.
 And the third big change is that we are going to set up the hall differently so that we are 'in the round.'
 We hope that this will help everyone, young and old, to feel even more actively involved in everything that is going on during TOAST.
 Also we hope this will make it feel more like a conversation about the Scriptures and create a gentle atmosphere which will make it easier for all participants to pray and share their thoughts.
 As well as these big changes, there will also be new music and, hopefully, one or two extra new features as the year progresses.
 Thank you, Lord, for all the graces that you have poured out on TOAST and its participants.
 We pray you continue to bless it during this new school year.
 Amen.